-Variable Data type Description RGM recipe function in progress (global/local) DINT States that an RGM function (including RGM screen functions) is being executed or has been ended: -1: at work Concluded successfully 1: Error: no user rights 2: Error: No authorization in the network 3: Error: Cancellation by the user 4: Error: undefined 5: Error: Error when saving the recipe file Function cancelled via VBA Last used filter (global/local) STRING Saves the last filter used for the recipe value value list.
+Variable Data type Description

+Standard recipe/RGM recipe function in progress DINT States that an RGM function (including RGM screen functions) is being executed or has been ended:

+(global/local) ▶ -1: is being executed

+0: Initialization value read successfully

+▶ 1: Error: User has no authorization

+2: Error: No authorization in the network

+3: Error: Cancellation by the user

+4: Error: Error - could not read everything successfully, e.g. Communication with the hardware is interrupted before read was started a data block is not available on the PLC Error during transmission

+5: Error: Error during save of the recipe file

+▶ 6: Function cancelled via VBA

+Last used filter (global/local) STRING Saves the last filter used for the recipe value value list.

 XML import result (global/local) DINT Displays if the import is currently active and whether the import was concluded with or without errors.

 The variable is assigned at the start and the end of the import.
 In the event of an error occurring, the error number of the first error that occurred is set after the import has ended.
 In addition, all errors that have occurred can be viewed in the CEL with additional information, such as the recipe concerned.

-These error numbers also apply for the RGM feedback variable Result of the import.
+These error numbers also apply for the RGM feedback variable Result of the import .
 The values are written to the defined variables at the start and end of the import of the respective recipe groups.

+General messages:

-General messages: O: Undefined status (no import has been carried out yet) 1: Import was started and is currently in progress 2: Import was concluded without an error General error:
+0: Undefined status (no import has been carried out yet)

+▶ 1: Import was started and is currently in progress

+2: Import was concluded without an error

+General error:

+3: No file selected.

+▶ 4: Unknown XML-structure

+5: Import file is not present.

+(6 - 19: not in use)

+RGM-specific error:

-3: No file selected. ▶ 4: Unknown XML-structure 5: Import file is not present.
-(6 - 19: not in use) RGM-specific error: ▶ 20: A new recipe could not be created.
-21: The settings of a recipe cannot be imported (for example, time-out for synchronous writing,). ▶ 22: The RGM data could not be accessed. ▶ 23: A new recipe group could not be created.
-2 4: The variables or recipes of a recipe group cannot be imported correctly.
-25: Group selection is missing for the import of an individual recipe.
-26: The recipe group selected for the import of individual recipes is not present. ▶ 27: Error when creating variables in the group.
-28: Error when importing the recipe group settings (comments, for example).
-2 9: Error when importing the variable settings (the minimum and maximum value, for example). ▶ 30: The recipe group could not be imported.
-31: The data of the selected recipe group for the import of individual recipes could not be loaded.
+- ▶ 20: A new recipe could not be created. - ▶ 21: The settings of a recipe cannot be imported (for example, time-out for synchronous writing, ...). - ▶ 22: The RGM data could not be accessed. - ▶ 23: A new recipe group could not be created. - 24: The variables or recipes of a recipe group cannot be imported correctly. - ▶ 25: Group selection is missing for the import of an individual recipe. - ▶ 26: The recipe group selected for the import of individual recipes is not present. - ▶ 27: Error when creating variables in the group. - ▶ 28: Error when importing the recipe group settings (comments, for example). - 29: Error when importing the variable settings (the minimum and maximum value, for example). - ▶ 30: The recipe group could not be imported. - ▶ 31: The data of the selected recipe group for the import of individual recipes could not be loaded.